-The Company's operations are classified into two principal reportable segments: the asset management segment and investment portfolio segment.
-These segments are evaluated by management in deciding how to allocate resources and in performance.
-The accounting policies of the operating segments are the same as the Company's accounting policies described incluse the these presentation of segment results.
-For further ation see Note 15.
+The Company's operations are classified into two principal reportable segments: the asset management segment and the investment portfolio segment.
+These segments are evaluated by management in deciding how to allocate resources and in assessing performance.
+The accounting policies of the operating segments are the same as the Company's accounting policies described in this note with the exception that inter-segment revenues and expenses are included in the presentation of segment results.
+For further information see Note 15.